DouglasFireDept/Constitution/12-article.md

 ### Section 1: Acceptable Excuses

-Sufficient excuse of non-attendance includes but is not limited to the sickness of the member or in the member’s family, indispensable business, member’s vocation, vacation, or fire related training.
-A text message, email, or oral excuse must be presented in advance to an officer of the department for the meeting that will be missed.
+Sufficient excuse of non-attendance includes but is not limited to the sickness of the member or in the member’s family, indispensable business, vocation, vacation, or fire related training.
+A text message, email, or oral excuse must be presented in advance of the meeting to be missed.
+Such excuse shall be made to an officer of the department.
 That officer must then tell the secretary-treasurer so accurate records can be made.

 ### Section 2: Leave of Absence